maviyauddin/nn-from-scratch-mnist/README.md

 10. About Me

+## 👨‍💻 About Me

-I am an aspiring Data Scientist / Machine Learning Engineer with strong interest in:
+I am an aspiring **Data Scientist / Machine Learning Engineer** with strong interest in building intelligent systems from the ground up.
+I enjoy understanding how models work internally — from mathematical intuition to full implementation.

+My focus areas include:

+- Applied Machine Learning
-Deep learning fundamentals
+- Deep Learning fundamentals

-Building models from scratch
+- Neural networks from scratch

-Working with real-world datasets

-ML engineering and model deployment

-I’m actively looking for opportunities in Data Science / Machine Learning / AI Engineer roles.
+- Data analysis & feature engineering
+- Model evaluation and optimization

+I’m actively preparing for roles in **Data Science, ML Engineering, and AI Engineering**, where I can apply both practical skills and deep conceptual understanding.

+I love working on projects that challenge me to learn faster and think like an engineer.
+Always open to collaborations, opportunities, and real-world ML projects.